xtrx-sdr/images/README.md

 3. XTRX is blinking with ON-OFF-OFF-OFF-ON-OFF-OFF-OFF pattern.
 It means XTRX hasn't been enumerated on PCIe bus.
 Try to use other PCIe or miniPCIe slot if available.
 Please contact <xtrx@fairwaves.co> with details of you installation and system details for future assistance.
 4. In all other cases fell free to contact us <xtrx@fairwaves.co>

-## Which boards/laptop could you advice to use them with XTRX?
+## Which boards/laptop could you advice to use them with XTRX in PCIe mode?
+**You can use any board/laptop with XTRX with a USB3 adapter.
+Below asumes that you want to use XTRX in PCIe mode**

-Generally your board should have the miniPCIe socket (obviously) with the PCI lane.
-Most of laptops wouldn't work, since generally they have PCI lane only on half-sized miniPCIe sockets (used for WiFi devices) while full-sized sockets designed mostly for using with SATA and USB lanes only.
+Generally, your board should have the miniPCIe socket **with the PCI lane**.
+Most laptops don't work, since generally they have PCI lane only on half-sized miniPCIe sockets (used for WiFi devices) while full-sized sockets designed mostly for use with SATA and USB lanes only.
 Industrial SBCs frequently have at least one such socket thus are more suitable for XTRX.

-Here is list of devices which was actually tested by us and our customers and definitely works with XTRX:
+These devices were tested by our customers or us and were reported working fine with XTRX:
  - [UpSquared](https://up-board.org/upsquared/specifications/) by UpBoard
  - [Jetson TK1](https://www.nvidia.com/object/jetson-tk1-embedded-dev-kit.html) by NVidia
  - various devices by [LEX](http://www.lex.com.tw/), specifically [TERA + 2I610DW](http://www.lex.com.tw/products/TERA-2I610DW.html) and [3I610CW](http://www.lex.com.tw/products/3I610CW.html)